-The different types of scrubs
+The different types of peels

 Mechanical peelings – ideal for the body

-Stop & go for mechanical peels
+Stop & Go for mechanical peelings

 Enzyme peelings – the gentle way

-Stop & go for enzyme peels
+Stop & Go for enzyme peelings

 - Suitable for all skin types

-Stop-and-go for chemical peels
+Stop & go for chemical peels

 Expand your skin care expertise now!

-Receive useful skin care tips twice a month for a better skin balance and relaxed skin.
+Receive useful skin care tips twice a month for better skin balance and relaxed skin.

-You can also benefit from exclusive discounts that we have for our readers.
+Also benefit from exclusive discounts that we have in store for our readers.

-How often are peelings useful?
+How often are peels useful?